IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/async.md

    ok: updated action asyncAction
    ```

-4. Invoke the action and block on the result.
+4. Invoke the action and block on the result:

    ```bash
    ibmcloud fn action invoke asyncAction --result